Nutmeg gets a little help cover

 The popular Nutmeg children’s book series tells the story of a little squirrel, and his younger sister and brother.
 In the first book, Nutmeg gets adopted, the siblings had to leave their birth mother when she realises she cannot keep them safe, and are adopted.

 Nutmeg is now settled with his adoptive family but has questions which confuse and worry him.
 He needs to know why his birth parents couldn’t look after him and keep him safe.
-He gets a little help from Beth Badger, who uses various strategies to help Nutmeg understand and accept his past.
+He is helped by Beth Badger, who uses various strategies to help Nutmeg understand and accept his past.
 The story explores and explains adoption support and direct work, including life story work, and how these can be helpful, and will be of use for children from a wide age range.

 It is vital that people working with looked after and adopted children are aware of how they think and feel about their situation.
 Talking about characters in stories can help children to think and talk safely about their own sad, angry and frightened feelings.